Six spoopy activities to get your kids interested in STEM for Halloween

 images on either side of a paper disk, spin and watch the hocus pocus!
 All you’ll need is some sturdy paper or cardboard, string, markers and creativity.
 Make a jack-o'-lantern without all the mess … or give a skeleton some moves.
 Check out our guide here.

 3. Come, We Fly!
 Witch Zipline Even the Wicked Witch needed a little help flying at first.
 Make a zipline to help your own little witch or her flying monkeys get across the living room.
 Bonus points if you can build something sturdy enough to get candy from the Sanderson sisters to trick-or-treaters at least six feet away!
-See guide here.
+Check out our guide here.

 5. Making with Microbes: Costume Edition

 Grow your own costume with Making with Microbes!
 Our BioTinkering activity helps you harness the power of biology by growing leather from tea.
 You can experiment with color and texture.
 Can you make a pirate eye patch or mask worthy of Zorro?
 Make feathers, leaves or your own book of magic spells!
-See guide here.
+Check out our guide here.